lflores/gravity-bubbles/docs/callbacks.md

-When a threshold drag ends, a <strong>lineargaugechange</strong> is fired to comunicate that values are changed.
+When the user click on bubble, a <strong>click</strong> is fired to comunicate that values have been clicked.
+It can be used to do a drilldown
 <table>
     <tr>
         <th>Event</th>